Gemma Hayes: Night & Day, Bones + Longing: 2013–2019

 On 23 August 2014, Hayes performed alongside Paul Noonan as part of Printer Clips on RTÉ's Saturday Night with Miriam.
 Both artists performed 'The Snowman'.
 Hayes also confirmed her support of Printer Clips across Ireland in December 2014.

 On 14 November Bones+Longing was released in Ireland, with a release in the UK & North American on 17 November.
 It received a wider international release in on 2 March 2015 and 6 March 2015 in German speaking territories.

 She is the featured vocalist on "Counting Down The Days" by Above & Beyond which is the fourth single from their album, We Are All We Need.

+In March 2015 she was briefly reunited with Joe Chester for some filmed promotional appearances in France and Ireland, including RTE's The Works, TG4's Imeall and appearances on RTL 2 and Le Bruit des Graviers in Paris, playing versions of Shock to my System, Wicked Game, Out of our Hands and To Be Your Honey.

 In late 2015, Hayes confirmed she began writing some new tracks and hoped to release some new material in the coming months.

 In 2016, Hayes appeared as part of Starboard Home; a compilation featuring tracks by Irish artists for the Ireland 2016 Centenary Programme.
 "Caught In The Rapids" illustrated Hayes describing the relationship between rivers and city life, the song is written about the River Liffey in Dublin.
-Teaming up with many other Irish artists she performed at the Starboard Home event on June 22, 2016 in Dublin.
+Teaming up with many other Irish artists she performed at the Starboard Home event on June 22, 2016, in Dublin.

 On February 2, 2019, Hayes performed at a special event hosted at the Irish Embassy in London which celebrated Irish women and their contribution to arts and Irish culture.